-An appointment to complement or substitute for career and limited appointments, when necessary, to maintain appropriate staffing levels for temporary periods.
-An appointee may be scheduled on a pre-scheduled basis or as needed on aday-to-day basis or called off from a pre-established schedule as determined by the University.
+An Per Diem appointment is one that adds to orto complement or substitutes for career and limited appointments, when necessary, to maintain appropriate staffing levels for temporary periods.
+An appointee may be scheduled on a pre-scheduled basis or as needed on a-day-to-day basis or called off from a pre-established schedule as determined by the University.
+Employees who hold Per Diem appointments may be scheduled or not scheduled or called off from a pre-established schedule.